adamimos/epsilon-transformers/scripts/activation_analysis/README_parallel.md

 1. Process a single run on a specific GPU
 2. Auto-detect available runs and distribute them across GPUs
 3. Distribute runs from a provided list across multiple GPUs
+4. Save results to local directories or directly to S3 storage

 ## Basic Usage